axibase/axibase-charts/syntax/functions.md

 ## [⇧](#header) <a name="requestEntitiesMetricsOptions"></a> requestEntitiesMetricsOptions()

 ### Description
 Makes an asynchronous GET request to the `api/v1/entities/{entity}/metrics`.
 Get array of metrics descriptors and then create array of options using `valueFieldPath` as option value and `textFieldPath` as option text.
 The `callback` can be applied to the initial series descriptors.
+If setting specified in dropdown's `change-field` is not set in config, this function set it to the value of the first option.

 [More information about API request](https://github.com/axibase/atsd/blob/master/api/meta/entity/metrics.md)